mattgolub/fixed-point-finder/README.md

-# FixedPointFinder - A Tensorflow toolbox for finding fixed points and linearized dynamics in recurrent neural networks.
+# FixedPointFinder - A Tensorflow toolbox for finding fixed points and linearized dynamics in recurrent neural networks

 This code finds and analyzes the fixed points of recurrent neural networks that have been built using Tensorflow.
-The approach follows that outlined in Sussillo and Barak, "Opening the Black Box: Low-Dimensional Dynamics in High-Dimensional Recurrent Neural Networks", Neural Computation 2013 (https://doi.org/10.1162/NECO_a_00409).
+The approach follows that outlined in Sussillo and Barak, "Opening the Black Box: Low-Dimensional Dynamics in High-Dimensional Recurrent Neural Networks", Neural Computation 2013 ([link](https://doi.org/10.1162/NECO_a_00409)).

 ## Prerequisites